sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Usage
 1. Select any linked files, and run this script.
-   If no file is selected, it replaces all files in the document.
+   If no files are selected, it replaces all files in the document.
 2. Select a folder from the dialog that appears.

 > [!WARNING]